abitdodgy/words_counted/README.md

 ### Features

-* Out of the box, get the following data from any string or readable file:
+* Out of the box, get the following data from any string or readable file, or URL:
     * Token count and unique token count
     * Token densities, frequencies, and lengths
     * Char count and average chars per token